Advanced HoloLens Emulator and Mixed Reality Simulator input

-Gesture and motion controller input are mapped closely to how they physical devices:
+Gesture and motion controller input are mapped closely to physical devices:

-- Action: This simulates the action of pressing the forefinger to the thumb or pulling the action button on a controller.
+- Action: Simulates the action of pressing the forefinger to the thumb or pulling the action button on a controller.
 For example, the Action input can be used to simulate the air-tap gesture, to scroll through content, and to press-and-hold.

-- Bloom/System gesture or Home: The HoloLens bloom/system gesture or a controller's Home button is used to return to the shell and to perform system actions.
+- Bloom/System gesture or Home: The HoloLens bloom/system gesture or a controller's Home button is used to return to the shell and to fire system actions.

 Hands have a rich representation in HoloLens 2.
-In addition to being tracked/not tracked, and usable for driving gestures, hands now have an articulated skeleton model fit to them and exposed to the developer.
-This introduces 26 tracked points on each hand.
+In addition to being tracked/not tracked and usable for driving gestures, hands now have an articulated skeleton model fit to them and exposed to the developer.
+The skeleton model has 26 tracked points on each hand.

-- Joint: One of twenty tracked positions for a given tracked hand.
-This will have a point is 3d space associated with it.
+- Joint: One of 20 tracked positions for a given tracked hand with an associated point in 3d space.

-- Pose: A complete collection of all of the Joints in a tracked hand.
-At this time, this is a collection of 26 Joints.
+- Pose: A complete collection of all of the Joints in a tracked hand, 26 Joints in all.

-At this time, we do not expose direct control of each joint position individually through the emulator user interface, though you may set them through the simulation API.
-Rather, we have a set of useful representative poses that the emulator allows you to toggle between.
+We don't currently expose direct control of individual joint positions through the emulator, but you can set them through the simulation API.
+We have a set of useful representative poses that the emulator allows you to toggle between.

 You can also control the state of simulated sensor input:

-- Reset: This will return all simulated sensors to their default values.
-Starting with the HoloLens 2 Emulator, a reset can be scoped to one or both hands by engaging the desired hand(s) using the appropriate modifier key(s) or button(s) (Left and/or Right Alt, or the left and/or right bumper on the gamepad).
+- Reset: Returns all simulated sensors to their default values.
+Starting with the HoloLens 2 Emulator, a reset can be scoped to one or both hands.
+Engage the desired hand(s) using the modifier key(s) or button(s) (Left and/or Right Alt, or the left and/or right bumper on the gamepad).

-- Tracking: Cycles through the positional tracking modes.
-This includes:
+- Tracking: Cycles through the positional tracking modes, including:

 - Default: The OS chooses the best tracking mode based upon the requests made of the system.

-- Orientation: Forces Orientation-only tracking, regardless of the requests made of the system.
+- Orientation: Forces Orientation-only tracking, no matter the system requests.

-- Positional: Forces Positional tracking, regardless of the requests made of the system.
+- Positional: Forces Positional tracking, no matter the system requests.

 Types of input

 The following table shows how each type of input maps to the keyboard, mouse, and Xbox controller.
-Each type has a different mapping depending on the input control mode; more information on input control modes is provided later in this document.
+Each type has a different mapping depending on the input control mode.
+You can find more information on input control modes later in this document.

 |Yaw||Left / right arrows||Drag Left / Right||Right thumbstick left / right|